sigh/Puzzles/_puzzles/physics/plane_conveyor.md

 ---
-title: Plane on an infinite conveyor belt
+title: Plane on a conveyor belt
 layout: default
 ---